Half Moon Bay Airport

 Airport Land Use Compatibility Plan (ALUCP) Update 2014

-C/CAG (City/County Association of Governments) undertook an update of the 1996 Half Moon Bay Airport ALUCP during 2012-2014.
-This plan affects future land uses and development surrounding the airport (What an ALUCP is/isn't).
+During 2012-2014, C/CAG (City/County Association of Governments) undertook a long-overdue update of the 1996 Airport Comprehensive Land Use Plan.
+The plan affects future land uses and development surrounding the airport.
 Land use policies address height of structures for airspace protection, aircraft noise impacts, and safety compatibility in runway approach/departure zones, which takes the form of limitations on residential development density and intensity of use (number of people present at one time).
-FAQ's - Final ALUCP adopted October 2014.